Nemin32/Nemin32.github.io/other/_posts/2021-05-31-newsurvey.md

 between 1 and 50 and our result is 36, then for the whole population we could say that the favorite number of 95% of the people lies between 34 and 38 (because 36's 6.03% is 2.16.)
 Similarly we can estimate for 99% of the population, however, in that case we have to work with 7.93% due to the fact that it includes a lot more people.
+All in all this means that we can make have a fairly good estimate of the entire fandom's opinions, while only having less than three hundred participants.

 One more thing I'd like to make clear is that I am not a statistician.
 Big shocker I know, but I find it important to point it out.
 I am doing my best to draw conclusions with good faith, but I